Glort572/yt-aevm-pandas-2.1.2/README.md

 ## NOTE
 This code was originally written by [Federico Tartarini](https://github.com/FedericoTartarini/youtube-api-edit-videos-metadata).
-I updated it (with the help of [ChatGPT](https://chat.openai.com/), and it works, yay!) in order to be compliant to the 2.1.2 version of the `pandas` library.
+I updated it (with the help of [ChatGPT](https://chat.openai.com/), and it works, yay!) in order to be compliant with the 2.1.2 version of the `pandas` library.

 This repo isn't protected by any kind of copyright.
 However, if you modify the code and publish it, we would like to see proper credit.